PaulSwarthout/pasChildThemes/readme.txt

 == Description ==
 1. **The Child Themes Helper is a tool....**
-	...developed for those child theme developers who write or modify PHP code in the development of their child themes.
+	...developed for those child theme developers who **write or modify PHP code in the development of their child themes**.
 Previous versions of the Child Themes Helper required the child theme being modified be the activated theme.
 That is no longer the case.
 However, you will still need to set a child theme to be an "Active Theme" on the Options tab, but it does not have to be the activated theme.

 1. **Copy files from Parent Theme to Child Theme**
 	The primary purpose of the Child Themes Helper plugin is to copy files from a parent theme (also called the template theme) to a child theme.
 The folder path in the parent theme is duplicated in the child theme during the copy.